amyles/coherence-workshop-handson/coherence-workshop-handson.md

 *         context-whatyoursiscalled   cluster-c3gcmzqgrrd   user-c3gcmzqgrrd
 ```

-For ease of use we will rename the new kubectl context you created to **fra**.
+For ease of use we will rename the new kubectl context you created to **phx**.

 Copy the name of the new context that begins with "context" and then a hyphen and a GIUD from the output of the previous command  and replace it in the command example below.

 ```
-$ kubectl config rename-context context-whatyoursiscalled fra Context "context-whatyoursiscalled" renamed to "fra".
+$ kubectl config rename-context context-whatyoursiscalled phx Context "context-whatyoursiscalled" renamed to "phx".
 ```
 Run the kubectl config get-contexts again and you will see the name change has been made.